alexbilbie/fakedating/README.md

 ## Run the server

-0. Running `go run cmd/server/main.go` will start the HTTP server on port `8000`
+1. Running `go run cmd/server/main.go` will start the HTTP server on port `8000`

+## Run tests

+1. Run `go test ./...` from the root - requires Docker to be running

+* `pkg/middleware/auth_test.go` is an example of testing an HTTP endpoint
+* `pkg/repository/user_test.go` is an example of testing a database using a Docker container
+* `pkg/util/*_test.go` shows simple unit tests

 ## API